bernhard-42/kubernetes-on-bare-metal/docs/1_Install_Kubernetes.md

 ## Install network plugin flannel

-- Install canal on admin node
+- Install canal on master node

     This provides an CNI overlay network by `flannel` and network policies by `calico`